endoflife-date/endoflife.date/index.md

 title: Home
 ---

-This site maintains quick links for checking End Of Life dates for various tools and technologies.
+This site maintains quick links for checking End Of Life dates for various products.

 ## Suggestion